temporalio/documentation/docs/application-development/foundations.md

 ## Connect to a Cluster

-A [Temporal Client](/temporal#temporal-client) enables you to communicate with a Temporal [Cluster](/clusters#).
+A [Temporal Client](/temporal#temporal-client) enables you to communicate with a [Temporal Cluster](/clusters#).
-Communications with a Temporal Cluster include the following, but are not limited to:
+Communications with a Temporal Cluster include, but aren't limited to, the following:

 - starting Workflow Executions
 - sending Signals to Workflow Executions